adeolu98/Velvet-v4/contracts/meta-aggregator/README.md

 - `swapETH(...)`: Swaps ETH for an ERC20 token.
 - `swapERC20(...)`: Swaps one ERC20 token for another.
 Is called from the Manager contract.
-- `swapETHDelegate(...)`: Swaps ETH for an ERC20 token using delegate call.
-This method is intended to be called by other contracts and does not require prior approval.
-- `swapERC20Delegate(...)`: Swaps one ERC20 token for another using delegate call.
-This method is intended to be called by other contracts and does not require prior approval.
 - `_swap(...)`: Internal function that contains the logic for performing swaps.
 - `_callAggregator(...)`: Internal function to call the aggregator for the swap.